petrepa/TPRCB/README.md

 ![finised]()

 ## Code
-The code is made in ESPHome, a super easy way to make code for sensor and other stuff for Home assistant [Here](https://github.com/petrepa/TPRCB/blob/master/toilet_paper.yaml) it is!
+The code is made in ESPHome, a super easy way to make code for sensor and other stuff for Home assistant.

+[Here](https://github.com/petrepa/TPRCB/blob/master/toilet_paper.yaml) it is!